^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Psoriasis is a chronic relapsing disease.
-It is generally believed that it is almost impossible to cure it; at best, the disease is transferred to a persistent period of fading of the process.
-Experts offer more and more new methods of treating psoriasis, and many of them really help to "forget" for a long time about unpleasant symptoms.
+Psoriasis is a chronic recurring disease.
+It is generally accepted that it is almost impossible to cure it - at best, the disease is transferred to a stable period of attenuation of the process.
+Specialists offer more and more new methods of treating psoriasis, and many of them really help to "forget" about unpleasant symptoms for a long time.
 Such methods include phototherapy, or light therapy - irradiation of the skin with ultraviolet rays.
-Phototherapy for psoriasis is used very often, although the irradiation procedure can be applied to other dermatological pathologies.
+Phototherapy for psoriasis is used very often, although the irradiation procedure can also be used in relation to other dermatological pathologies.

-Phototherapy can provide for the use of different rays:
+Phototherapy may involve the use of different rays:

-• narrow-wave UV-B treatment affects the epidermal layer;
+• Narrowband UVB treatment targets the epidermal layer;

-• UVA irradiation penetrates deeper into the skin tissues.
+• UVA radiation penetrates deeper into skin tissue.

 Advantages and disadvantages of phototherapy